The financial rewards of a breakaway snooker tour appeal to Ronnie O’Sullivan

 But he said if something on the scale of LIV – which has lured some of the world’s best golfers away from the established tours – came along in snooker, he would be more than happy to take the phone call.

-O’Sullivan, who is looking forward to a World Championship quarter-final clash with Stuart Bingham after overcoming Ryan Day in the second round, said: “I would love to see a LIV-style breakaway, gosh!
+O’Sullivan, who is locked at 4-4 with Stuart Bingham after the first session of their World Championship quarter-final, said at a press conference following his second-round win over Ryan Day: “I would love to see a LIV-style breakaway, gosh!

 “I’d love that phone call, wouldn’t you?”